lkwdwrd/wpc-admin-greeting/readme.txt

 == Description ==

-This filters the admin bar, allowing you to chaing the default "Howdy" greeting to be whatever you want it to be.
+This filters the admin bar, allowing you to change the default "Howdy" greeting to be whatever you want it to be.
 It adds a section in Settings > General allowing you to set whatever greeting you would like, limited to 30 characters.

 == Installation ==